roseengineering/collimation_tool/README.md

 ## Collimation Tool

 This repo contains a simple python app to help collimate your telescope.
-When run, the app connects to a video streaming device, for example a "USB Streaming" supporting camera with a T-ring adapter attached, and displays the feed in a window with a HUD reticle on top.
+The app connects to your video streaming device, for example a "USB Streaming" supporting camera with a T-ring adapter attached, and displays the feed in a window with a HUD reticle on top.